Extended Affinity Propagation: Global Discovery and Local Insights: Extended Affinity Propagation (EAP)

-Derivation of \eqref{eq:eap_psi_main} is given in Appendix B. The complexity of computing all the outgoing messages $\psi_{ij}$ for a $G_j$ is $\mathcal{O}(N)$, hence the overall complexity of the algorithm still stays $\mathcal{O}(N^2)$. \eqref{eq:eap_psi_main} provides an intuitive insight into the effect of constraint $G_j(.)$.
-If we have more than one candidate local exemplar in a neighborhood $\partial_j$, they will all try to suppress one another by sending maximum negative confidence possible.
-In such a scenario, only the candidate with maximum $\phi_{kj}$ will survive this competition.
-If there is no candidate exemplar in $\partial_j$, we will simply have $\psi_{ij} = 0, \forall i \in \partial_j$.
-The outgoing messages from diagonal variable nodes $h_{ii}$ are updated according to standard message passing rules.
-The \textit{final equations of EAP} to be iteratively updated are:
+The derivation of \eqref{eq:eap_psi_main} is given in Appendix~\ref{app:EAPpsi}.
+The overall complexity of computing all the outgoing messages $\psi_{ij}$ from $r_j$ is $\mathcal{O}(n)$. \eqref{eq:eap_psi_main} provides an intuitive insight into the effect of constraint $r_j(\cdot)$.
+If we have more than one strong contenders for being a local exemplar in a neighborhood $\mc{N}_j$, they will all try to suppress one another.
+In such a scenario most of the potential local exemplars in the neighbourhood will get suppressed, leading to well separated local exemplars in the neighbourhood.
+Fig.~\ref{fig:APEAPwithneigh} shows impact of introducing the $r_j(\cdot)$ constraints when compared to Fig.~\ref{fig:APEAPwithoutneigh}.
+We can also observe that, within a reasonable range, the introduction of $r_j(\cdot)$ has negligible (if any) impact on the cluster assignments.